 Teen student killed, 2 Hamilton men injured in early morning shooting

 Aug.
-27—An 18-year-old woman died and two men were injured early this morning in a shooting on Second Street in Hamilton.
+28—An 18-year-old student died and two men were injured early Friday morning in a shooting on Second Street in Hamilton.

 Sgt.
-Rich Burkhardt said the two wounded people are expected to recover from their injuries.
+Rich Burkhardt said the two wounded men are expected to recover.
 It was not a random shooting, he said.

-Hamilton Schools posted via a press release this morning about the loss of a student, Mikina Riley.
+Hamilton Schools posted a press release about the loss of Miami School student Mikina Riley.

 The Butler County Coroner's Office said Riley died of a gunshot wound and the death has been ruled a homicide.